zakasmi/Responsive-Clown-of-vivemaregion.fr/README.md

 Features
 - Completly Responsive
 - Pure Css HTML

-NB . consider that the original website may be changed in the future .
+- this Clown looks the same as the original Website (so far)- the original website may be redesigned in the future-